NicoleTrainer/Scientific-Calculator/README.md

 # Scientific-Calculator
 Scientific calculator program with multiple functions that can be executed on variables.
-These features include +) Addition, -) Subtration, /) Division , *) Multiplication, ^) Power, %) Modulus.
+These features include +) Addition, -) Subtraction, /) Division, *) Multiplication, ^) Power, %) Modulus.